 Dui completed the “Yoga Philosophy Intensive Course” offered by the AC Foundation in Hawaii.
 She has earned 200-hr and 500-hr Yoga certifications, specializing in Yoga for veterans coping with Post-Traumatic Stress (PTS).
 She is also a Transformative Coach, certified Reiki Master, and Health Coach.
 She is a member of the International Association of Yoga Therapists and the American Association of Drugless Practitioners.
 Dui holds a B.S. in Meteorology, an MBA in Global Management, and a MA in International Relations.

-Heather is passionate about bringing authentic yoga to the global conscious community across a variety of platforms.
+Heather, Founding Director Yoga Unify, is passionate about bringing authentic yoga to the global conscious community across a variety of platforms.
 Her commitment to building community and offering service in the field of yoga, arts, sustainability, and consciousness is reflected in decades of community building, community event and festival creation and direction, and program development.
 Heather has produced and directed the annual Sedona Yoga Festival in beautiful Sedona, AZ since 2013.
-She co-created Aumbase Sedona, a multi-disciplinary studio of authentic yoga teachers and an on the land guide service for yoga, sound healing, and shamanic journeys on the red rocks of Sedona.
-Heather studies and teaches in the Hatha Tantra tradition.
+She co-created Aumbase Sedona, a multi-disciplinary studio of authentic yoga teachers and an on the land guide service for yoga and sound healing on the red rocks of Sedona, AZ.
+Heather studies and teaches in the Hatha tradition.